 Assisted Auto Lane Change

-Here’s a feature that few other car manufacturer currently offer to general consumers – the ability to automatically and safely change (one) lane while in ACC+Auto-Steering mode.
-This makes it convenient to change lanes to avoid slower traffic, when required, without having to first disengage Autopilot and then re-engage it.
+Here’s a feature that few other car manufacturers currently offer to general consumers – the ability to automatically and safely change (one) lane while in ACC+Auto-Steering mode.
+This makes it convenient to change lanes to avoid slower traffic, when required, without having to disengage Autopilot and then re-engage it.
 It works, but on rare occasions, it can quickly abort and go back into the original lane which can be somewhat unnerving, so it’s best to only use this function once you have thoroughly checked your surroundings and have your hands on the wheel during the maneuver.

 How to Use It: First, enable Auto Lane Change in Settings.
 Then, with Autosteer active, simply apply the turn signal (half-press on Model S and X) to the desired direction and the vehicle will change lanes when it’s safe to do so.
-Once the lane change has completed, turn off the turn signal (there’s no need to do this on the Tesla Model 3).
+Once the lane change has completed, the signal will automatically turn off.
 You may cancel Auto Lane Change by manually steering, applying the brake or canceling the turn signal if pressed fully (on the Model S and X).

 Limitations: It only changes one lane at a time, the adjacent lane must be clear of obstacles and the vehicle must detect the outside of the target lane halfway through the lane change or it will cancel the maneuver.